-Total Order Rate Shopping - extends your rate shop capabilities beyond just trying to decide how a package should ship based on the first package in the shipment – it considers all the packages in the shipment, their dimensions and characteristics.
-Total Order Rate Shopping is ideal to determine if you should ship using a parcel carrier or truck company.
+Total Order Rate Shop - extends your rate shop capabilities beyond just trying to decide how a package should ship based on the first package in the shipment – it considers all the packages in the shipment, their dimensions and characteristics.
+Total Order Rate Shop is ideal to determine if you should ship using a parcel carrier or truck company.

 LTL Automation – DigitalShipper includes a standard process for shipping LTL shipments that include: built-in freight item database for the shipper to select an item to automatically populate fields, calculation of freight rates using single or multiple freight classes per shipment, import template for LTL rates with freight discounts applied at the time of shipping, generation for many industry standard pro numbers, and printing of a Standard Straight Bill Of Lading and pallet-level labels.